Abraham Committed Adultery Got Divorced

 Adultery

-But the fact is, nowhere in the Bible is a technical definition of adultery provided.
-The first mention of the word didn’t occur until the Ten Commandments (Ex.
-20:14) and is used no more than 37 times after that (KJV).
+The first biblical mention of the word didn’t occur until the Ten Commandments (Ex.
+20:14) but it surely was understood long before that.
+After this it is used no more than 37 times (KJV).
 Some versions have less.

 That means, of course, that our definition of adultery is insinuated from the text and the primary text is found in Genesis chapter two where the first wedding is recorded.